Delta College offers three Associate degrees which provide you with the foundation to transfer to a Baccalaureate granting college or university:

 Delta College has relationships with many colleges and universities regarding their transfer requirements and program recommendations; however, if you wish to transfer credits from Delta to another college/university, it is your responsibility to be aware of that institution’s transfer policies and program requirements.

 There is a limit to the number of credits you may transfer into a college or university.
 Generally, this is 62 credits, or half the total number of credits required for the Baccalaureate degree (always check with college/university).

-You should maintain close contact with your counselor/advisor for all possible assistance in registering for the proper courses and maintaining the necessary level of academic performance.
+You should maintain close contact with your Student Success Advisor for all possible assistance in registering for the proper courses and maintaining the necessary level of academic performance.
 While Delta College will make every effort to give proper guidance, you are responsible for your own choices and for developing your own educational plan.

-Transferring from one college/university to another is very common, but to make it a positive experience, you are encouraged to investigate colleges and universities and their degree requirements, plan ahead, and work closely with your Delta College counselor/advisor, especially in selecting the correct courses for your transfer program.
+Transferring from one college/university to another is very common, but to make it a positive experience, you are encouraged to investigate colleges and universities and their degree requirements, plan ahead, and work closely with your Delta College Student Success Advisor, especially in selecting the correct courses for your transfer program.
 Listed below are several important things to think about as you start evaluating various colleges and universities.
-You may investigate colleges in Michigan at www.macrao.org or www.michigantransfernetwork.org.
+You may investigate colleges in Michigan at www.mitransfer.org or www.macrao.org

 The academic climate of the institution should be explored.
 Compare your background and abilities with those of the present students at that particular college or university.
-The transfer institution’s admissions staff and your Delta counselor/advisor can be very helpful in this regard.
+The transfer institution’s admissions staff and your Delta Student Success Advisor can be very helpful in this regard.
 You should carefully read each institution’s statement on admissions requirements to be certain you can meet them.